Antarpreet/AlexaScribe/README.md

 	• Backend – AWS Lambda service to connect with Alexa
 	• Hardware - Alexa
-	• Database – MongoDB  with node work really well with NoSQL non-relational databases.
+	• Database – DynamoDB

 ### Challenges I ran into:
 As this prototype was built within 24 hours, there were a lot of challenges that I ran into.
-As I was creating a transcription application, I wanted to make sure that I can keep an Alexa session active for longer than a just few seconds so I had read over a lot of documentation and finally I was able to change a few setting within the Alexa skill source code that let me keep the existing interactions active for longer.
+As I was creating a transcription application, I wanted to make sure that I can keep an Alexa session active for longer than a just few seconds so I had read over a lot of documentation and finally I was able to change a few settings within the Alexa skill source code that let me keep the existing interactions active for longer.

 Next was querying over the notes dataset.
-When the user asks a question, I extract the intent of that question and then perform a search over the saved notes dataset to ensure that I can get the more accurate response back.
+When the user asks a question, I extract the intent of that question and then perform a search over the saved notes dataset to ensure that I can get the most accurate response back.